antoniomika/sish/README.md

   -h, --help                                                    help for sish -i, --http-address string                                     The address to listen for HTTP connections (default "localhost:80")
       --http-load-balancer                                      Enable the HTTP load balancer (multiple clients can bind the same domain)
       --http-port-override int                                  The port to use for http command output.
-This does not effect ports used for connecting, it's for cosmetic use only
+This does not affect ports used for connecting, it's for cosmetic use only
+      --http-request-port-override int                          The port to use for http requests.
+Will default to 80, then http-port-override.
+Otherwise will use this value
       --https                                                   Listen for HTTPS connections.
 Requires a correct --https-certificate-directory
   -t, --https-address string                                    The address to listen for HTTPS connections (default "localhost:443")
   -s, --https-certificate-directory string                      The directory containing HTTPS certificate files (name.crt and name.key).
 There can be many crt/key pairs (default "deploy/ssl/")